 In these 1943 photos, Major Walter Scott, in a strange quilted vest, shakes hands with the crew of a landed Dakota while his men hastily pull the plane’s loads of food and ammunition out of sight into the forest (shown in right photo).

 (LEFT) A group of tired Chindits bring out a stretcher case towards the photographer, immediately behind whom is the light jungle airstrip.
 The man at left carries two Enfield rifles, the other being the wounded man’s.
-To his right is a Black West African Chindit who watches the jungle for Japanese raiders.
-The men, from First Platoon, 41 Column, 2nd King’s own Royal Regiment have been identified as: Front-from left (excluding the West African) — Denny Dennison, Mike Shere and Sgt.
+To his right, another Chindit of the 3rd West African Brigade, watches the jungle for Japanese raiders.
+The men, from First Platoon, 41 Column, 1st King’s own Royal Regiment have been identified as: (Front-from left, excluding the West African) — Denny Dennison, Mike Shere and Sgt.
 Guy.
 On the back left is Pvt.
 Stan Berry, a batman to Lt.
 J.D.
-Harrison who is himself half-hidden behind Shere.
-(KY 481781, Info: Capt M.E.
-Williams)
+Harrison who appears behind Sheere’s right shoulder.
+(KY 481781)

 (RIGHT) In this photo of 1943 Chindits, a Dakota transports a group of 17 back to India, many of them wounded and ill with disease.
 The aircraft rigger hands a cup of water from a captured German jerrycan (of all things) to Corporal Jimmy Walker who was suffering from dysentery and an infected hip.
 In an interesting contrast to the differing features of Asians — on the left is a Gurkha sitting on a seat, while on the right is a Burmese.